megmackey/test-repo1/README.md

-# test-repo1
+# Introduction

-this is a test repository
+This is a repository created by *Megan*

-*TODO* add more content
+## Usage

+Run this command to execute the application:

+`python filename.py`